 Let your imagination and ideas take you wherever you want to go!

-You will learn key concepts and fundamentals in putting pieces together to create a structure or setting using Lego materials with structural Integrity.
-You will and engage in fun activities that include math skills to identify pieces required to build structures and or settings.
-Settings can be things like; Mountains, McDonald’s-Future, and Community are just some of the settings that will be introduced in the program.
-This program offers STEAM as well diversity, self-esteem, social competency, collaboration and more.
+You will learn engineering key concepts and fundamentals building with LEGO elements from the creative tool kit.
+Students will be challenged to use pieces to create a structure or setting using LEGO elements.
+Students will engage with hands-on experience including fun and challenging activities.
+Students will learn to identify build pieces and their function required to build structures and or settings.
+This program offers STEM-STEAM curriculum as well diversity, self-esteem, social competency, collaboration and more.
 Concepts and Core values are taught to prepare students for life challenges.

 Next steps to becoming a Master Builder in the Justice League!